+INDOOROOPILLY GOLF CLUB

-Another meeting of players and delegates at the same tournament ST LUCIA - THE BEGINNING By 1956 membership had more than doubled since the war to 898, forcing the Club to put a ceiling on future applications.
+ST LUCIA - THE BEGINNING

+By 1956 membership had more than doubled since the war to 898, forcing the Club to put a ceiling on future applications.
 With a fifteen year waiting list for membership and demand still increasing, the Club purchased one hundred and forty riverside acres at Moggill on which to build an 18 hole championship course.